pacwrap/pacwrap/docs/README.md

 Each ```base``` and ```aggregate``` type container can make use of filesystems, permissions, and dbus modules.
 These provide a good, ergonomic way to abstract these problems, whilst minimising complexity, providing a flexible human-readable configuration language.

 You then might wonder: What are the individual modules, and what do each of them do?
-Here's a small breakdown of what each them do below:
+Here's a small breakdown of what some of them do below:

 ### Networking module